Insurance Claims Are All We Do.

-Like with all life investments, it is important to protect your fine art against loss or damage.
-Having your works of art professionally appraised is absolutely necessary for future adequate coverage.
-A great place to start is the Art Loss Register (ALR), which is an evolving, computerized international database that contains information about lost or stolen art, antiques and collectables.
-Operated by an independent London based corporate company, ALR provides services pre and post loss.
+It is important to protect your fine art against loss or damage.
+Having your works of art professionally appraised is absolutely necessary for adequate coverage.
+A great place to start is the Art Loss Register (ALR), which is an evolving, computerized international database that contains information about lost or stolen art, antiques, and collectibles.
+Operated by an independent London-based corporate company, ALR provides services pre and post loss.
 In the instance that your fine art is lost/stolen/destroyed, have an art appraiser determine replacement value.

-Stolen, damaged or destroyed art is cause for an insurance claim.
-In instances where the art has been damaged and not lost or destroyed, a qualified fine art conservator is needed to adequately assess the current condition of the piece.
+Stolen, damaged, or destroyed art is cause for an insurance claim.
+If the art has been damaged and not lost or destroyed, a qualified fine art conservator can assess the current condition of the piece.
 There are many factors that can contribute to the overall value of a piece of art.
-From the artist, to the condition, to the rarity of the piece, and more, all of these variables attribute to the value of a piece of art and must be extensively and highly professionally assessed.
+From the artist, to the condition, to the rarity of the piece, and more, all of these variables affect the value.

 Art can increase in value or depreciate due to several varying conditions.
 Because of this, coverage in art insurance policies might increase or decrease accordingly as well.
 Keeping your insurance provider aware of any changes/updates is crucial in terms of coverage.

-If you have even a piece or two of art you treasure, it is very important that you consider adequate insurance.
-It cannot be assumed that because you have insurance on your home, condo or business that your artwork will be paid in the event of the loss.
-Many policies have limitations or exclusions and it is crucial that you discuss artwork coverage with your agent.
+If you have even a piece or two of art you treasure, you should evaluate if you have adequate insurance.
+It cannot be assumed that because you have insurance on your home, condo, or business that your artwork will be paid in the event of the loss.
+Many policies have limitations or exclusions.

 Here are a few more tips: